-You can triple the value of your resume real estate by stating your experience as achievements instead of boring responsible-for job descriptions.
+Increase the value of your resume by stating your experience as achievements.

-In the one or two lines it would take to describe a task you performed, you can talk about an accomplishment that resultedwhen you performed that task.
+In the one or two lines it would take to describe a task you performed, instead share the accomplishment you achieved when you performed that task.

 A job description says only what you did.
 An achievement statement says:

 - That you’re good at performing that task; and

 - That you’re proud of the skills you used and enjoy using them.

 That’s triple the value for the same experience.